jiangzhan/ip_lookup/README.md

 Install, and activate the module as you would any other module.
 As soon as the module is active, then logins will be recorded in your database.

-Note: After instllation the member login table will show on /admin/people/member-lgoin.
+Note: After installation the member login table will show on /admin/people/member-login.